 At The Waycroft, we know our residents lead fast-paced lives in a bustling world, and there’s only so much time to Netflix and chill.
 That’s why finding a favorite podcast can be the key to staying informed or entertained without wasting time.
-It’s so easy to listen while working out in our upscale fitness facilities, cooking dogs on our rooftop grills, or watching the kids at Arlington’s beautiful Mosaic Park just around the corner.
+It’s so easy to listen while working out in our upscale fitness facilities, cooking dogs on our rooftop grills, or enjoying the many things to do outdoors in Arlington.

-In an effort to provide the best podcast recommendations, we decided to find out which podcasts were being searched the most in each state.
+In an effort to provide the best podcast recommendations, we decided to find out the most popular podcast in each state.
 To start, we collected Google search data in the U.S. over the past 12 months on the first 50 podcasts on Apple Podcasts’ Top 100 chart.
 Then we crunched the numbers and uncovered the podcasts people searched for the most across the country.

 Read on to see what we found!

 It is evident from the map above that Americans cater to a little bit of everything!
 While we found a myriad of genres from serious news roundups to gut-busting comedies on the map, we also saw true crime emerge as a prominent theme.
-The heavy hitters that have us closing our blinds at night include “Red Collar”, “Anatomy of Murder”, “My Favorite Murder”, and “Dead and Gone”.
+The most famous podcasts that have us closing our blinds at night include “Red Collar”, “Anatomy of Murder”, “My Favorite Murder”, and “Dead and Gone”.

 Of course, we had to see which podcast was the most searched in our own backyard (which features pet-friendly amenities and is surrounded by Arlington’s lush trails and parks)!
 Our data shows that “The Daily”, a New York Times podcast delving into the one news story you can’t miss each day, was the most popular podcast in D.C.

-In a year of historical and “unprecedented” news, it’s not hard to imagine why this podcast made its mark on listeners.
-While we’re all hoping for a better 2021, its 30- to 60-minute episodes are perfect for a stroll with your best furry friend to temper the stress of the news.
+In a time of historical and “unprecedented” news, it’s not hard to imagine why this podcast made its mark on listeners.
+Its 30- to 60-minute episodes are perfect for a stroll with your best furry friend to temper the stress of the news.

 “The Mismatch” was crowned the winner in Virginia and in the Northeast region overall.
 This one is for basketball fans, offering on-court analysis, news, trends, and transactions of the NBA.
-We suspect it’s popularity in 2020 had something to do with the cancellation of March Madness causing college fans to flock to professional basketball.
+We suspect it was one of the most popular podcasts in 2020 because of the cancellation of March Madness causing college fans to flock to professional basketball.

-So what are the national trends?
+So, what are the most popular podcasts on a national scale?
 We’re glad you asked.

 In first place was “Code Switch”.
 Starting as a blog in 2013, it was turned into a podcast by NPR in 2016.
 It dissects race and culture issues across the country, such as how the Hawai’ian language nearly died, how young adult fiction is covering race and oppression, and whether it’s true that dark-skinned people are more protected from the sun.
-Although it has been running for four years, it became one of NPR’s top-ranked podcasts in the wake of events comprising summer 2020.
+Although it has been running for four years, it became one of NPR’s top podcasts in the US in terms of rankings in the wake of events comprising the summer of 2020.

 Virginia’s favorite, “The Mismatch” earned second place on a national scale with six states backing it overall.
 After that, the “Mark Levin Podcast” was the most popular in five states, “Call Her Daddy” claimed four states, and “Dying for Sex” squeezed into the top five with three states awarding it the most search volume.